cyberperson13/Network-Scanning-/README.md

-# Nmam - Network Scanner Dashboard
+# Nmap - Network Scanner Dashboard

 A modern, interactive web dashboard for configuring, generating, and simulating Nmap network scans.
 Built with pure HTML, CSS, and JavaScript – no external dependencies except for fonts.